#bookblockade — well, many thanks to David Archuleta’s media clout

 If you are on Twitter, please re-Tweet your #bookblockade posts from your blogs and social networks and apply the hashtag.
 What harm can we do?
 After all, we’re just a bunch of uneducated comic book fanatics.

-2 replies on “#bookblockade — well, many thanks to David Archuleta’s media clout”
+2 responses to “#bookblockade — well, many thanks to David Archuleta’s media clout”

 Wait a minute, where have I seen this scenario?
 Ah, I believe it was during the Spanish Period wherein it was forbidden to bring any books that would ‘rouse to people to fight against the colonial rule.’
 I guess, the government is afraid that such books would rouse the people to fight their corrupt practices.